threenbe/leetcode/Tree/Two Sum BSTs.md

 That being said, my first solution was still consistently faster (not that it matters too much, both take <10ms to complete all test cases on leetcode), so I guess HashSets in Java are just that slow.

+Also, the first solution is kinda cooler anyway because it actually takes advantage of the fact that the input is a BST.
+This solution could be applied to any tree.

 ```Java
 /**
  * Definition for a binary tree node.